TGShevchenko/microservice/README.md

      RAILS_ENV=development bundle exec rails s

 #### Classes used in the project
      WebhooksController - A controller class that receives the incoming requests with event data.

+     The following classes are lying under the lib directory:

      RuleProcessor - A main class that created and applies the rules.
      RuleBuilder - Builds a rule and keeps it in its rules collection.
      Rule - A rule class.